slinkydeveloper/slinkydeveloper.github.io/source/_posts/2018-12-15-Debts-Manager-Tutorial-Contract-Design.md

 I give you a couple of useful links:

 * [Rest API Tutorial](https://www.restapitutorial.com/): Very simple and coincise tutorial for newbies of REST APIs world
-* [http://apistylebook.com/](http://apistylebook.com/): Collection of API styleguides from different IT companies
+* [API Stylebook](http://apistylebook.com/): Collection of API styleguides from different IT companies
 * [OpenAPI Specification repository](https://github.com/OAI/OpenAPI-Specification/): Contains the spec and examples
 * [OpenAPI Directory](https://apis.guru/browse-apis/): Collection of OpenAPIs of different public APIs